 Place the sweet potatoes in a large bowl filled with cold water.
 Soak for 1 hour.

-Preheat the oven to 400 degrees F. Line 2 sheet pans with aluminum foil and grease them with 2 tablespoons canola oil.
+Preheat the oven to 400 degrees F. Grease 2 sheet pans with 1 tablespoon vegetable oil each.

 To make the spice mix, combine the paprika, onion powder, garlic powder, cayenne pepper, salt and black pepper.